Beyond Gradient Descent

 Nth-Order Regularization

-There is yet another update penalty that may be used to derive the Momentum update rule, up to a reparameterization of constants .
+There is yet another update penalty that may be used to derive the Momentum update rule.
 Specifically, let

 We can naturally extend this distance penalty to account for higher-order derivatives as